abahad7921/angular-salesforce-demo/README.md

 ## Requirements

-It is assumbed that you have the following:
+It is assumed that you have the following:

 * Force.com Development Org with Remove Access setup (see [this video](http://www.youtube.com/watch?v=fq2ju2ML9GM) if you need help)
 * Ruby installed and running